In Christianity, Baptism is the foundational Sacrament.

 2. POURING (gently pouring over the head 3 times while pronouncing the Trinitarian formula: “I baptize you in the name of the Father (pour), and of the Son (pour), and of the Holy Spirit (pour).”

-While pouring is the preferred method for infants, it is also available for adults and children if full immersion,… for whatever reason,… is not desired.
+While pouring is the preferred method for infants, it is also available for adults and children if full immersion,… for whatever reason,… is not safe or desired.